 Stephen Basdeo grew up in Leeds, Yorkshire and he obtained his PhD in December 2017.
-He was a lecturer on the Richmond American International University’s Leeds campus.
+He is currently a lecturer on the Richmond American International University’s Leeds campus.

 He has been published in a variety of academic publications on Victorian crime literature, Robin Hood and other topics.
 He's also had three popular history books published by Pen and Sword: The Life and Legend of a Rebel Leader: Wat Tyler (2018), The Lives and Exploits of the Most Noted Highwaymen, Rogues, and Murderers (2018) and The Life and Legend of an Outlaw: Robin Hood (2019).